Tesla Optimus: Complete Analysis of AI, Specs & Future Outlook (2026)

 Development Timeline, Production, and Pricing

-Based on Tesla's announcements and progress to date:
+Based on Tesla's January 2026 announcements and recent progress:

 The Manufacturing Advantage